peranakanfrancis/mary/content/en/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "Publications"
+title = "News"
-subtitle = "Our church has more than a hundred years of history.
-You may read some of stories here."
+subtitle = "You may find our church history and interesting stories here."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.